jet2jet/resedit-js/README.md

 - **It is not strongly recommended that the destination executable file is equal to the source executable file (which is not an intermediate data).**

 ## Examples

-For more APIs, please see `dist` directory of the package.
-And, [some test codes](./src/test) may help you for usages.

 ```js
 import * as PELibrary from 'pe-library';